sn-lab/Mouse-Breathing-Sensor/README.md

 For revision, data can be saved while viewing to a .bin file for later review or analysis.
 Voltage data is stored as 10 bit values from 0 to 1023 for 0-5V range.
 Binary file can be read manually.
-Date and time are stored as a single double value at the beginning of the file, followed by the sampling rate as a single double value.
+Date and time are stored as a double value at the beginning of the file, followed by the sampling rate as a double value.
+The next byte indicates the number of channels, typically 1.
+A loop begins until the number of channels are met where by the next byte indicates the number of characters for the channel name and the following characters are the channel name.
 All data following is saved as unsigned 16-bit values for voltage.

 When running with trigger, the microcontroller can output TTL pulses during acquisition, every N pulses, or toggled every N pulses.
 Alternatively, the microcontroller can read in a trigger pulse and record to